About this site and your web author

 comprehensive list of color names (not just Crayola) known.

-along with various media and historic endeavors.
+with projects for this site along with various media and historic

 Media Links for Ed Welter: